benjaminhowson/causality/README.md

 * Use experiments file to create all functions needed in your environment.
 * Use run file to run all the experiments.

+## Results

+* Directory "results" contains the .csv files for each experimental setting.